ionic-team/ionic-docs/src/pages/theming/css-shadow-parts.md

 The <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/::part" target="_blank" rel="noopener noreferrer">`::part()`</a> pseudo-element allows developers to select elements inside of a shadow tree that have been exposed via a part attribute.

-Since we know that the `ion-select` exposes a `placeholder` part for styling the text when there is no value selected, we can customize it in the following way:
+Since we know that `ion-select` exposes a `placeholder` part for styling the text when there is no value selected, we can customize it in the following way:

 ```css
 ion-select::part(placeholder) {